 top of page

-At our house, the BBQ isn’t a summer luxury; it’s a year-round workhorse.
-It sits just outside the kitchen on the deck, and it gets used whether it’s 35°C or snowing sideways.
-But let me be clear, just because we use the BBQ year-round does NOT mean that I am a grilling expert by any stretch of the imagination.
-I’m not one of those people who’s curing their own brisket or smoking ribs for hours.
-I will eat at anyone's house who does grill like this, but that's just not me.
-I have my handful of tried and tested recipes that I can crush, but I don’t venture too far from that.
+At our house, the BBQ isn’t just a summer luxury; it’s a year-round workhorse.
+It sits just outside the kitchen on the deck and is used whether it’s 35°C or snowing sideways.
+But let me be clear: just because we use the BBQ year-round does NOT mean that I am a grilling expert.
+I'm not one of those folks who cures their own brisket or smokes ribs for hours.
+I’ll gladly eat at anyone's house who does grill like that, but that’s just not me.
+I have my handful of tried and tested recipes that I can master, but I don’t venture too far from that.

 🧂 Let’s Talk Rubs (More Than Just Salt & Pepper)

-Most people use “BBQ rub” as a blanket term, but rubs can be sweet, spicy, earthy, herbal, smoky, or a mix of all of the above.
-And depending on what you’re grilling, the seasoning needs change:
+Most people use “BBQ rub” as a blanket term, but rubs can be sweet, spicy, earthy, herbal, smoky, or a mix of all the above.
+Depending on what you’re grilling, the seasoning needs change:

 🔸 For Ribs or Pork Shoulder: